StarCoder369/PyFixer/README.md

 Step 7: Install PyFixer as a package
 - Type:
-      pip install '-e.'
+      'pip install -e.'
 Remember to add the period at the end of the command.
-- The `-e` flag installs it in "editable" mode.
+- The `-e` installs it in "editable" mode.
 This means you can update PyFixer files and still run it without reinstalling.

 Step 8: Install Ollama AI and pull the model
 - PyFixer uses Ollama for AI analysis.